Problems of Post-Communism

 Problems of Post-Communism is a bimonthly peer-reviewed academic journal covering economic, political, security, and international developments in post-communist countries.
-Until 1992 it was known as Problems of Communism and predicted the collapse of the USSR.
+Until 1992 it was known as Problems of Communism.
 It was originally published by the United States Information Agency and is now published by Routledge.
 The editor-in-chief is Dmitry P. Gorenburg (Harvard University).

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents/Social and Behavioral Sciences, ProQuest, Scopus, Social Sciences Citation Index, Sociological Abstracts, and Worldwide Political Science Abstracts.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.127, ranking it --- out of 165 journals in the category "Political Science".
+According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.127 in the category "Political Science".